 Pea shoots and leaves are one of the very low-calorie vegetables.
 100 g of fresh leaves hold just 27 calories.
 Nonetheless, they hold several vital phytochemicals, anti-oxidants, vitamins, and minerals that benefit overall health immensely.

 Pea tendrils are an excellent source of vitamin A. 100 g fresh leaves contain 1133 IU of vitamin A and 4100 µg of β-carotene.
-Carotenes convert into vitamin-A in humans.
-Studies found that vitamin A and flavonoid compounds in green leafy vegetables help humans protected from skin, lung, and oral cavity cancers.
+Carotenes convert into vitamin A in humans.
+Studies found that vitamin A and flavonoid compounds in green leafy vegetables help humans protect themselves from skin, lung, and oral cavity cancers.

-Pea shoots and leaves abundant in B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid that are essential for optimum cellular enzymatic and metabolic functions.
+Pea shoots and leaves are abundant in the B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid that are essential for optimum cellular enzymatic and metabolic functions.

 Fresh pea tendrils contain healthy levels of vitamin-C (100 g hold 79 mg or 88% of RDI); eight times more vitamin C than blueberries.

-They also are a moderate source of minerals, especially magnesium, phosphorus and iron.
-They pack a small amounts of other essential minerals and electrolytes such as calcium, potassium, manganese, and zinc.
+They also are a moderate source of minerals, especially magnesium, phosphorus, and iron.
+They pack a small amount of other essential minerals and electrolytes such as calcium, potassium, manganese, and zinc.

 |Principle||Nutrient Value||Percent of RDA|

 |Dietary Fiber||3.3 g||10%|